Disney’s Beach and Yacht Club Restaurants Guide

 Ale and Compass Restaurant

-Ale and Compass is a restaurant that comes up fairly often on the site.
+Ale and Compass is a restaurant that frequently comes up on the site.
 That’s because we usually eat there multiple times throughout the year.

-Thankfully, this popular table service restaurant has returned to regular hours of operations.
+Thankfully, this popular table service restaurant has returned to regular hours of operation.
 Ale and Compass serves breakfast, lunch, and dinner.

 This location is included on our list of best breakfasts at Disney World.
 You can’t beat spending a nice leisurely morning here before heading to Epcot.

 You can preview the menu for Ale and Compass here on Disney’s site.
 But even better, we have two reviews for this location.